nivb52/datepicker-react/README.md

 * Transition effects to: hovers, menu openings, etc
 * when clicked, the selected date printed in console as Date() object of JS.
 * Only selectable dates can be clicked
+* Current month passed days are not selectable
+* Fonts are included in fonts folder
+* The calendar allow date selection between today till maxMonths

 ### Data to supply:
 * const blockedDats = [